ce-omarbadawy/obsidian-my-svgs/README.md

 - Converts style-based fills/strokes to attributes
 - Replaces black colors with `currentColor` for theme support

-### Known Limitations

-1. No support for nested folders in the icons directory
-2. Limited SVG animation support
-3. No automatic reload when files change (manual reload required)
-4. Basic SVG processing might not handle all complex SVG features
-5. No batch operations for icon management

 ### Areas for Improvement

    - No built-in way to delete or rename icons
-   - Cannot organize icons in subfolders
+   - No automatic reload when files change (manual reload required)
-   - No drag-and-drop support
+   - No support for nested folders in the icons directory
    - Could be optimized for large icon collections
    - Basic SVG sanitization could be more comprehensive
    - No validation of SVG content beyond basic processing